 He says that he decided to propose the bill after the government delayed issuing the amendments, initially announced in January.
 Hasaballah clarifies that it is not intended to replace the comprehensive revision of criminal procedures that the government is still expected to present.

-Announcing the approval of the criminal procedures bill on Monday, Parliamentary Affairs Minister Omar Arafa said: “The government is committed to presenting a complete Criminal Procedures Law within less than two weeks.
+Announcing the approval of the criminal procedure bill on Monday, Parliamentary Affairs Minister Omar Arafa said: “The government is committed to presenting a complete Criminal Procedure Code within less than two weeks.
 However, Hasaballah’s proposition has been accepted as it includes urgent amendments that are needed at the present time.”

 Also during Monday’s session, Parliament approved an amendment to the protest law requiring the Interior Ministry to seek judicial approval before canceling a protest.
 Article 10, allowing the ministry to cancel protests was annulled after being deemed unconstitutional by the Supreme Constitutional Court in December.